 Across the country, there continues to be some variation in the vaccine programme.

-Scotland has vaccinated 90% of those aged 40 and over with at least one dose, while Northern Ireland has reached 88% and Wales 89%.
+Wales has vaccinated 89% of those aged 18 and over with at least one dose, while Scotland has reached 83%, England 83% and Northern Ireland 79%.

-Second doses are also being rolled out, with all nations reaching about a third of adults so far.
+Second doses are also being rolled out, with all nations reaching half or more of adults so far.

 There have also been disparities between ethnic groups and poorer and wealthier areas.

-Analysis of NHS records by the OpenSAFELY group - a collaboration between Oxford University and the London School of Hygiene and Tropical Medicine - shows that black people were the least likely to have received a vaccine among six of the older age groups.
+Analysis of NHS records by the OpenSAFELY group - a collaboration between Oxford University and the London School of Hygiene and Tropical Medicine - shows that black people were the least likely to have received a vaccine among the over 50s.

 The study was based on more than 20 million patient records in England and covers people not living in care homes.
 Areas of London are under-represented in the data.